THE BLUEPRINT FOR GOD’S BUILDING

 First, the only true and divine foundation on which the Church (the Ekklessia) must be built is Jesus Christ.

-The Scripture clearly states: “For no other foundation can anyone lay than that which is laid, which is Jesus Christ.”
+Paul clearly states, “For no other foundation can anyone lay than that which is laid, which is Jesus Christ.”
 (1 Cor.
 3:11 NKJV).

 The foundation is very crucial to any building.
 It is the foundation that carries the weight of the building.
 Therefore, if the foundation is shallow, weak or faulty, the entire building on it will also be weak and liable to a sudden collapse.

-God will not dwell in, walk among and work through the people we build on mere religious rules and rites, human traditions or customs, vain philosophy or worldly wisdom.
+God will not dwell in, walk among and work in and through the people we build on mere religious rules and rites, human traditions or customs, vain philosophies, or worldly wisdom.

-Sadly, many believers today are not being built on pure faith in the person and finished work of Christ on the cross.
-Rather, they are being built on the Old Testament laws, religious rites, human traditions, vain philosophy, wisdom and words of men.
+Sadly, many believers today are not being built on pure faith in the person and finished work of Christ.
+Rather, they are being built on the Old Testament laws, religious rites, human traditions, vain philosophies, wisdom and words of men.

 The Cornerstone is the first stone set in construction of a foundation, and all other stones are then set in reference to this stone.
 It is the cornerstone that determines the position of the entire structure or building.